With all the horror stories you may have heard about the divorce process, it is hard to believe there is such a thing as an “uncontested divorce.”

 - Do I have equal access to and knowledge of our finances?

 - Do I need future support, and is that something my spouse is willing to provide?

-If your answer to these questions is “yes,” then you very well may be an appropriate candidate for an uncontested divorce.
+If your answer to these questions is “yes,” then you very well may be an appropriate candidate for an uncontested divorce in Texas.
 If the answer is “no” to any of these questions, then an uncontested divorce is probably not for you.